TYPE I RAIL WITH TRAIL

 Type IV rail with trail are trail segments that exists outside of the railroad right-of-way, usually out of sight distance, where the tracks serve an industry, yard, sidings, or other features which would not be compatible with a trail.
 While the trail may veer away from the tracks for a short distance, the trail typically will return on the other side of the diversion.

 In the example to the right, the entrance to a trailhead for the Little Turtle Waterway Trail in Logansport can be seen in the foreground.
 In the distance can be seen a railroad crossing that this trail parallels.
 Between them is a rail car repair shop.
-The trail takes the scenic route next to the Wabash River instead of following the rails on the opposite side of the tracks.
+The trail takes the scenic route next to the Wabash River instead of following the rails on the opposite side of the building.